glatzert/ACME-Server-ADCS/docfx/docs-v3.0/profile-config.md

 # Profiles (or issuance profiles)

-A full documentation about all the switches a profile offers can be found in the sample file: [appsettings-sample.json](https://github.com/glatzert/ACME-Server-ADCS/blob/releases/3.1/src/ACMEServer.ADCS/appsettings-sample.json)

 Profiles are used to define rules and settings for specific types of certificate requests and orders in ACME-ADCS via `appsettings.Production.json`.
 There are essentially two ways to select a profile: